Obon Festival Celebrations 2025 | Japanese Ghost Festival

-From July to September, the end of summer to early autumn, Japan thrives with vibrant forms of festivals and events.
-Highly anticipated for its great significance and brilliant highlights, Obon, known as the Ghost Festival, is one of the extraordinary events during this time.
-Today we'll show you all the details about the Obon Festival.
-If you're planning a Japan tour in August, put this hard-to-beat festive occasion on your list.
+Highly anticipated for its great significance and brilliant highlights, Obon, the Japanese Ghost Festival, is one of the extraordinary events during Japan's lively summer.
+Today, we'll show you all the details about the Obon Festival celebrations, from the iconic bon dancing to Kyoto's fire kanji.
+If you're planning a Japan tour for your summer holiday, put this hard-to-beat festive occasion on your list.

 The Obon Festival, or Bon Festival, also known as the Japanese Ghost Festival, is said to be the second-largest celebration nationwide after the New Year.
-It has a deep Buddhist root with a long history of about 500 years.
+It is a spiritual festival has a deep Buddhist root and Japanese culture.

 According to Buddhist legends, around 15 July in the lunar calendar is the time when the spirits of ancestors are allowed to return to earth, making it a significant time for gathering with the late family and ancestors.

-The Obon Festival is typically a 4-day celebration from 13 to 16 August, often falling around 15 July in the lunar calendar.
-The date may have subtle differences among certain regions of Japan, like the Obon in Okinawa, which will fall from 4 to 6 September 2025.
+The Obon Festival is typically a 3-day celebration that falls from 13 to 15 August, 2025 (15 July in the lunar calendar) in most of Japan, with an extra farewell fire culmination on 16 August in Kyoto.
+The date may have subtle differences among certain regions of Japan, like the Obon in Okinawa, Shikoku, and Chugoku, which will fall from 4 to 6 September 2025.

 Day 1 Mukaebi, Making Offerings & Sweeping Tombs

-13 August, the first day of the Bon festival, usually begins with Mukaebi (welcoming fires), when you can see families build small bonfires outside their homes or hang paper lanterns inside and light them at dusk to welcome their ancestral spirits home.
+13 August, the first day of the Bon festival, usually begins with mukaebi (welcoming fires), when you can see families build small bonfires outside their homes or hang paper lanterns inside and light them at dusk to guide their ancestral spirits back home.

 Making Offerings

-Japanese people will set up altars at shrines or temples with food offerings and memorial tablets or gifts.
-Making food offerings is a big preparation for the Bon celebration.
+Locals will set up altars at shrines or temples with memorial tablets, gifts, and food offerings, a big preparation for the Bon celebration.

-The most important offering is Syouryouuma, the animal figurines.
-It is made of cucumber or eggplant with the insertion of four bamboo sticks in the shape of cattle or horses.
-This special offering is thought to be transportation, which means traveling spirits to Earth and the underworld.
+The most important offering is Shouryouuma and Shouryouushi, the animal figurines of the spirit horse and cow.
+It is made of cucumber or eggplant with the insertion of four bamboo sticks, featuring the shape of cattle or horses, which is thought to be transportation for traveling spirits to Earth and the underworld.

 Sweeping Tombs

 Apart from the offering, Japanese families gather to clean the graves of their ancestors.
-Elders will talk to their ancestors and tell them what happened on earth.
-Family members pour water and place chrysanthemum flowers on the gravestone to show their deep respect and sorrow for the deceased.
+Elders will talk to their ancestors and tell them what happened in recent years, while other family members pour water and place chrysanthemum flowers on the gravestone to show their deep respect and sorrow for the deceased.

 Japanese LanternsJapanese Lanterns

-From 14 to 15 August, the second and third days are the hoyo or kuyo period of the Bon festival.
-Families traditionally invite a Buddhist priest to their home for a short ceremony or visit the local temple to recite a sutra and hold a memorial service.
+The second day is the hoyo or kuyo period of the Bon festival.
+Families traditionally invite a Buddhist priest to their home for a short ceremony, or visit the local temple to recite a sutra and hold a memorial service.

 Bon Odori Dances